Production of The Lord of the Rings film series: Pre-production for Miramax

 They presented this treatment to Harvey and Bob Weinstein, the latter of whom they focused on impressing with their screenwriting, as Bob had not read the book.
 They agreed upon two films and a total budget of $150 million across two films combined.
-Early discussions of casting were held, with Miramax Films wanting to "americanize" the project, and suggesting star names like Daniel Day-Lewis for Aragorn (starting "fanciful internet speculation" that Lewis was allegedly approached for the part several times) and even suggested Morgan Freeman for Gandalf.
+Early discussions of casting were held, with Miramax Films wanting to "americanize" the project, and suggesting star names like Daniel Day-Lewis for Aragorn (starting "fanciful internet speculation" that Day-Lewis was allegedly approached for the part several times) and even suggested Morgan Freeman for Gandalf.
 Weinstein had dissuaded Jackson from considering Mira Sorvino and Ashley Judd, whom Weinstein had secretly harassed just previous to this time.
 Jackson compiled his own casting wishlist, which included Ian Holm for Bilbo Baggins and Cate Blanchett for Galadriel.

 Meanwhile, WETA Digital developed the "MASSIVE" software and WETA Workshop began conceptual design for the films.
 Having used their paintings for inspiration (to the point of showing them in story conferences) Jackson suggested hiring Alan Lee and John Howe.
 Miramax didn't want to involve Lee, due to his association with the Tolkien Estate, but Jackson tracked the reclusive Lee through Michael Palin and convinced him and Howe to join the project.
 Howe, who previously mailed Lee and spoke to him on the phone once, met him on the plane.
 Howe brought along a collection of recreated Medieval armour for reference.
 A third artist, Ted Nasmith, was invited to join, but had to decline.
 Ralph Bakshi claimed that Jackson's company bought many of his designs.

 During mid-1997, Jackson and Walsh began writing the two scripts with Stephen Sinclair.
 Sinclair's partner, Philippa Boyens, was a major fan of the book and joined the writing team after reading their treatment.
 It took 13 to 14 months to write the scripts, which were 147 and 144 pages respectively.

 In this version, Farmer Maggot and Fatty Bolger appear.
 Gandalf is more frail and has given up pipe-smoking, and Gimli's dialogue contains several vulgarities.
 Sam, Merry and Pippin are all caught eavesdropping behind the door and forced to go along with Frodo.
 The Nazgul skewer Barliman Butterbur and Wargs attack the Hobbits near Weathertop.
 Gandalf's account of his time at Orthanc was pulled out of flashback and Lothlórien was cut, with Galadriel doing what she does in the story at Rivendell.
 Denethor attends the Council of Elrond with his son.
 The Watcher in the Water, absent from the treatment, is reinstated.
 Arwen now rescues Frodo instead of Glorfindel, and later joins the battle of Helm's Deep, where a Nazgul sweeps in, only for its fell beast slain by Gimli.
 Indeed, Theoden's palace is placed in Helm's Deep itself.
 While on the Seat of Seeing, Frodo sees the Nazgul, having killed Saruman, attack Gandalf.
 He puts on the Ring to draw him away and is attacked by a fell-beast, which Sam lassos to the structure.
 The Nazgul attacks Sam before Frodo kills it.